PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 order to compute the recurrence relations that are used to construct the Taylor expansion of the solution.
 This is done for each order of the series in [`TaylorIntegration.jetcoeffs!`](@ref).
-These computations are not optimized: they waste memory due to allocations of some temporary arrays, and perform some operations whose result has been previously computed.
+These computations are not optimized: they waste memory due to repeated allocations of some temporary arrays, and perform some operations whose result has been previously computed.

-Here we describe one way to optimize this: The idea is to replace the default method of [`TaylorIntegration.jetcoeffs!`](@ref) by another (with the same name) which is called by dispatch, that in principle performs better.
+Here we describe one way to optimize this: The idea is to replace the default method of [`TaylorIntegration.jetcoeffs!`](@ref) by another method (same fnction name) which is called by dispatch, and that in principle performs better.
-The new method is constructed specifically for the actual function defining the equations of motion by parsing its expression; the new function performs in principle *exactly* the same operations, but avoids the extra allocations and the repetition of some operations.
+The new method is constructed specifically for the actual function defining the equations of motion by parsing its expression.
+This new method performs in principle *exactly* the same operations, but avoids the extra allocations; to do the latter, the macro also creates an *internal* function `TaylorIntegration._allocate_jetcoeffs!`, which allocates all temporary `Taylor1` objects as well as the declared `Array{Taylo1,1}`s.

 ## An example